 A higher class of business laptop we deserve

 CPU: 1.10GHz Intel Core m5-6Y57 | Graphics: Intel HD Graphics 515 | RAM: 8GB LPDDR3 (1,866MHz) | Screen: 13.3-inch FHD (1,920 x 1,080) InfinityEdge display | Storage: 256GB PCIe SSD

 With its InfinityEdge display, there's no other business Ultrabook quite as compact as the Latitude.
 The 13-inch laptop easily slips into any bag and you'll barely notice it's there thanks to being so lightweight.
-The Intel Core m5 processor at the heart of this notebook delivers reliable performance and double digit battery.
-Coupled that with an excellent tactile keyboard and a superb glass trackpad, and the Latitude 13 is one of the most comfortable business Ultrabooks you can take on the road with you.
+The Intel Core m5 processor at the heart of this notebook delivers reliable performance and a double digit battery life.
+Couple that with an excellent tactile keyboard and a superb glass trackpad, and the Latitude 13 is one of the most comfortable business Ultrabooks you can take on the road with you.